How to work with difficult clients in business effectively

 «Why is the line always busy?»

-This kind of a customer religiously believes that he is one and only in your address book.
+This kind of a customer religiously believes that they are one and only in your address book.
 Thus, being available is your obligation.

 «Oh, anything will do»